Tips and Strategies

 Just because mice have invaded your home doesn't mean you have to let them stay.
 Try these tips for dealing with those pesky rodents, based on their natural habits.

 Mice: A Big Problem in a Pint-Sized Package

 You see a shadow move from out of the corner of your eye.
 Then, you start noticing droppings along your baseboards, in the pantry, and maybe even on the kitchen countertops.
-You might as well face it - you have mice.
-Once you get over the "yuck" factor, there are some simple, no-nonsense steps you can take to get rid of them.
+You might as well face it: You have a mouse in the house—and probably more than one!
+Once you get over the "yuck" factor, there are some simple, no-nonsense steps you can take to get rid of mice.

 Use Mice Behavior Against Them

 Mice are creatures of habit - they like to take the same path to and from their nests.
 They're also very curious, so they'll check out any new thing along the way.
 Those two behaviors will help you control your mice problem.
-Put your traps or bait stations in several places where you see droppings.
-If you don't catch a mouse within 2 days, move the trap or bait station to another spot.
+Put your traps or bait stations in several places where you see mouse poop.
+If you don't catch a mouse within two days, move the trap or bait station to another spot.

 Keep Food Away from Mice

 Mice need a nice, warm place to live.
 Your house will do just fine.
 They also need only a little food, and not much water—the moisture in fruit and bread is enough.
 Make sure you store your grains and cereals in sealed containers.
 You should also store your fruit, potatoes, and other perishables in your refrigerator.
 Sweep or vacuum up any crumbs, and keep your garbage can lid on nice and tight.